cyberstainbot/Fclone-Bot/README.md

 3. Send `/folders` to the robot to set up destination folders.
 4. Send or forward a message with a Google Drive link to the bot and follow the prompts.

+### Installation On Heroku

+1. Clone this repo

+2. Create a heroku app and the remote to this repo by using `heroku apps:create "APPNAME"` where APPNAME will be your preferred app anme

+3. Make the app a container by using `heroku stack:set container`

+4. Do changes on your config.ini

+5. Add the changes and commit them (make sure .gitignore doesn't skips your important files which will be need to be pushed to heroku)

+6. `git push heroku master`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details